FaisalAbusharar/CVDA/README.md

 - Implemented slash commands
 - Support for multiple keystrokes in a single command
 - Works only on one specific server for privacy reasons
+- Copy text directly to your PC's clipboard

 ---